-For units using Appendix G, calculate and report, in PARAMETER FUEL FLOW DATA record(s), the CO2 mass emissions (tons/hr) for each fuel separately using Equation G-4.
-Then use Equation G-4A (see Table 32, MONITORING FORMULA DATA record in the Monitoring Plan Reporting Instructions) to determine the combined CO2 mass emission rate for the hour.
-Report the combined hourly CO2 mass emission rate (tons/hr) in this field in the DHV record.
+For units using Appendix G, calculate and report, in PARAMETER FUEL FLOW DATA record(s), the CO_2 mass emissions (tons/hr) for each fuel separately using Equation G-4.
+Then use Equation G-4A (see Table 43 "CO2 Concentration and Mass Emission Rate Formulas" in the MONITORING FORMULA DATA record section of the Monitoring Plan Reporting Instructions) to determine the combined CO_2 mass emission rate for the hour.
+Report the combined hourly CO_2 mass emission rate (tons/hr) in this field in the DHV record.